limine-bootloader/limine/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Limine version used**
 Put the version of Limine where the bug was encountered here.
 If using `trunk`, the commit hash.
+Also mention if BIOS or UEFI, or both.

-**Expected behavior**
+**Expected behaviour**
 A clear and concise description of what you expected to happen.

 **Actual (broken) behaviour**